 Specifications and Performance

-Next, we should take a look at the key hardware specs and see which of the two consoles has the upper hand when raw hardware power is concerned.
+Next, we should take a look at the key hardware specs and see how the consoles fare when raw hardware power is concerned.

 Moreover, with solid-state drives growing more and more affordable over the last few years, it was only expected that both Sony and Microsoft would implement them in their new consoles.
 On PC, SSDs are capable of delivering much faster boot and load times than traditional HDDs, but the advantages of SSDs will become even more apparent now that developers can focus on taking full advantage of their capabilities.